bkwon0402/bkwon0402.github.io/e5e9fa1ba31ecd1ae84f75caaa474f3a663f05f4/item/shelterluv2.md

 </div>
 </div>
 <div class="flex-grow-1 flex-text-right" style="padding-left: 50px">
-Mobile designs immediately present today's to-do list once users open the app — and the list is organized in the order of priority so it's extremely easy to review workflow.
+In designing the mobile product, I kept in mind that users often depend on the mobile product to keep track of their own assigned work while in the field.
+Hence, the designs immediately present today’s to-do list once users open the app — and the list is organized in the order of priority so it’s extremely easy to review workflow, and users can easily update information on cards.
 <br/>
 <br/>
 This makes sense because users often depend on the mobile product to keep track of assigned work while in the field.